UK tells Iran happy to talk human rights after riot criticism

 TEHRAN Britain told Iran on Thursday it was happy to discuss its handling of street unrest after President Mahmoud Ahmadinejad accused its police of "savage" aggression against demonstrators.

 Britain helped lead Western condemnation of Iran's crackdown on protests against Ahmadinejad's re-election in June 2009.
-He was quick on Wednesday to criticize the British police's "crushing attack" on unarmed citizens.
+He was quick on Wednesday to criticise the British police's "crushing attack" on unarmed citizens.

 In a letter to Iran's Foreign Ministry, Britain's top diplomat in Tehran said she hoped such openness would encourage Tehran to allow a U.N.-appointed investigator looking into alleged human rights violations in Iran to enter the country.